lucia-auth/lucia/documentation/content/main/getting-started/$elysia.md

 ---
-title: "Getting started in SvelteKit"
+title: "Getting started in Elysia"
-description: "Learn how to set up Lucia in your SvelteKit project"
+description: "Learn how to set up Lucia in your Elysia project"
 ---

 Install Lucia using your package manager of your choice.